GreptimeTeam/greptimedb-operator/tools/greptimedbcluster/clean-cluster/README.md

 ## Next

-After executing the script, you will also need to manually delete object storage files and PG backend data, etc.
+After executing the script, you will also need to manually delete object storage files and RDS backend data, etc.